 Luckily, I’ll be headed back to the region once my current month of hectic traveling is over and I’ll therefore have a chance to explore more of Bulgaria soon enough.

-WHAT COUNTRY OFFERS THE BEST VALUE?
+WHAT COUNTRY IS THE BEST VALUE DESTINATION?

 Of course, as I mentioned before, this is not the only country on the planet that offers such good value for your money.
 Bulgaria just happens to be near the top of my list (maybe even at the very top) after my recent experiences.